Google can’t give us an answer for everything.

 The only man-made thing in this place were the scars on the King’s body.

-Now Heaven would await the arrival of the Church of the Firstborn.
+Now all of Heaven would await the arrival of the Church of the Firstborn.

 And he is the head of the body, the church; he is the beginning and the firstborn from among the dead, so that in everything he might have the supremacy.
 Colossians 1:18